kothariprakhar1/iitb-hostel-assistant/README.md

 Bash
 setx GEMINI_API_KEY "your_api_key_here"
-Note: If you are on Windows, restart your terminal after running the command above.

 Now, add your source documents in PDF, TXT, HTML, or MD format into the data folder.
 You need at least 5 real documents.
 The setup already includes 6 documents covering hostel allotment, mess rules, hostel facilities, campus facilities, and guest or curfew policies.